rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 Todo

-## What messages are send for operations on foreign objects
+## What messages are sent for Ruby syntax on foreign objects

 Todo